cognisant/Tools.SerilogConfiguration/README.md

 ### Optional Parameters

-The following appsettings are mandatory; the program will not fail of these are not specified in the app.config, or their values are empty/whitepace.
+The following appsettings are not mandatory; the program will not fail of these are not specified in the app.config, or their values are empty/whitepace.

 If an invalid value (not empty/whitespace) is entered in any of these fields, however, the program will fail.